 What is special consideration?

-You are able to apply for special consideration for a supplementary assessment if you experience illness or misadventure.
-Where the faculty is unable to provide an additional supplementary assessment you will be given a Discontinue Not Fail (DC) grade.
+If you are still unwell, or experience another illness, injury, or misadventure, for a supplementary exam, you should apply again for special consideration providing new documentation.
+Where the faculty is unable to provide an additional supplementary assessment, you will be given a Discontinue Not Fail (DC) grade.

-If your study is affected by important things that are not sickness or misadventure, you can apply for ‘special arrangements’.
+If your study is affected by important things that are not illness, injury or misadventure, you can apply for ‘special arrangements’.
 This includes, but is not limited to, jury duty, court summons, armed service, birth or adoption of a child, an essential religious commitment, sporting or cultural commitments where you are representing the University, state or nation, and in some cases essential employment.
-This does not include attending a wedding.
+Again, this does not include attending a wedding, an overseas trip, or other social events.
 You will need to provide supporting documentation.

-If you have a long term or pre-existing medical condition you can apply for disability support.
+If you have a long term (4 weeks or more) medical condition (physical or mental), you can apply for disability support.
 Disability Services can help you to create an academic plan to successfully complete your degree with any reasonable accommodations.
-This means that you will be given reasonable adjustment so that your disability provides you the same opportunities that are available to other students.
-Medical conditions that may be considered as a ‘disability’ include, but are not limited to, conditions listed in the Disability Discrimination Act (1992), as well as “temporary disabilities” including broken limbs and pregnancy.
+Medical conditions that may be considered as a ‘disability’ include, but are not limited to, conditions listed in the Disability Discrimination Act (1992), as well as “temporary disabilities”, including broken limbs and pregnancy.
 If your disability becomes exacerbated around the time an assessment is due, even if you have a Disability Plan and have already been provided with a reasonable adjustment, you can still apply for special consideration.